AWS re:Invent 2019

 As long-term partners of AWS, with over 300 accreditations and 60+ delivered solutions spanning a wide range of AWS services, BJSS sent a small delegation of opinionated technologists along for the ride.
 Over dinners, lunches and frankly any opportunity offered, we energetically discussed these evolutions, distilling a selection of our opinions into the views below.

-We’ve grouped these into a few major themes that we feel AWS threaded throughout re:Invent and will likely be focussing heavily on for the year ahead.
+We’ve grouped these into a few major themes that we feel AWS threaded throughout re:Invent and will likely be focusing heavily on for the year ahead.

 Key take: 2020 is the year of the Enterprise for AWS